durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 ## Lab scenario

-In this lab, you'll access Microsoft Entra ID (previously referred to as Azure Active Directory).
+In this lab, you'll access Microsoft Entra ID.
 Additionally, you'll create a user and configure the different settings, including adding licenses.

 ## Objectives